Although most franchises consistently invest in public relations on the consumer side, franchise development stories are often left untold.

 Metrics for Success

-When you are setting KPIs for 2021, don’t forget PR.
+It’s always been tough to “measure” public relations and determine how well your PR efforts are working.
 Here are several metrics that you can use to measure PR success:

 - Referral traffic to your website from media placements.
 When users visit your site after reading an article about you, PR is working.